Our after hours number is (209) 795-7030 for emergencies

 If you run out of your stored water, there are some safe sources of water in the home that you may use without purifying:

-• Hot Water Heater- Turn off the gas/electric supply, let the tank cool, and shut off the main water valve to the house.
+• Hot Water Heater – Turn off the gas/electric supply, let the tank cool, and shut off the main water valve to the house.
 Let air into the tank by opening a hot water faucet or disconnecting the hot water line on top of the tank.
-Open the faucet at the bottom of the tank to drain water into a container.
+Then open the faucet at the bottom of the tank to drain water into a container.

-• Ice Cubes and Canned Foods- Melted ice cubes from your freezer are safe to drink and many canned foods come packed in water, like vegetables and beans.
+• Ice Cubes and Canned Foods – Melted ice cubes from your freezer are safe to drink.
+Many canned foods come packed in water, like vegetables and beans, and this is also safe to drink.

-Visit Ready.gov‘s Managing Water page for additional recommendations for alternate emergency water sources.
+Visit the Ready.gov website for additional recommendations for alternate emergency water sources.

 How to Purify Water

-After a major disaster, it’s not advised to drink, bathe in, or wash anything with water directly from the tap, if you hear reports of broken water or sewer lines.
+After a major disaster, if you hear reports of broken water or sewer lines, it is not advisable to drink, bathe in, or wash anything with water directly from the tap.
 However, if you run out of stored water or “hidden” sources of safe water in your home, you can purify water in several ways.

-Strain water through a clean cloth, handkerchief, paper towel, or paper coffee filters to remove debris or sediment.
+First, strain water through a clean cloth, handkerchief, paper towel, or paper coffee filter to remove debris or sediment.
 Then, do one of the following:

-• Use water purification tablets, following the manufacturer’s instructions.
+• Use water purification tablets and follow the manufacturer’s instructions.

-• Add unscented liquid chlorine bleach to water, mix, and let stand for 30 minutes.
+• Mix unscented, liquid chlorine bleach to water and let it stand for 30 minutes.
 Use 8 drops of bleach (1/8 teaspoon) per gallon of water for disinfection.

-Your Disaster Supply Kit should contain water purification tablets and/or unscented liquid chlorine bleach — and a teaspoon or eye dropper.
-Refer to the U.S. EPA website for more detailed information on Emergency Disinfection of Drinking Water.
+Your disaster supply kit should contain water purification tablets and/or unscented liquid chlorine bleach, along with a teaspoon or eye dropper.
+Refer to the U.S. EPA website for more detailed information on emergency disinfection of drinking water.

 Personal Care